willb335/gatsby-starter-hoa/README.md

 - `Content Delivery API - access token`
 - `Personal Access Token`

-These 3 values are inside the Settings section --> API keys.
+These 3 values are inside the `Contentful` Settings section --> API keys.

-After you provide them the CLI will automatically starts copying all the `Content models` and `Contents` from
+After you provide the three keys the CLI will automatically start copying all the `Content models` and `Contents` from

 ```
 ./bin/contentful-config.json